FlyingTomahawk/es-theme-futura-dark-V/README.md

 -----

 The theme layout is based on the Newgen theme by Ruckage.
-This is a darker version of the original Futura 10px theme.
+This is a darker version of the original Futura V theme.
 Dark background with dimmed down frames.

 License